dieguit/asset-metrics-messari/README.md

 - Searching in the left bar.
 API does not support searches, I saw Messari uses GraphQL for searching assets, but I thought it is out of scope for this exercise.
 - Responsiveness: I made this desktop-only for simplicity.
 - Better Metrics display: Only showed a few metrics, and they are in a modal (probably not good if user needs to access some data quickly)

-## Production Deployment

-As stated above, some items should be moved to ENV vars.
-Besides that, this should be ready to be deployed.